 While small by museum standards, this facility is jam-packed with artifacts, mementos and experiences all in an effort to serve the Museum’s mission “To Honor our Veterans by Educating Our Public.”
-In addition to a small gift shop, the Museum also features a small theater showing military films, a USO Canteen, and a lending library.
+In addition to a small gift shop, the Museum also features a small theater showing military films and a USO Canteen.

 The initial membership drive to generate seed money, support and public awareness in the early days of our effort was the ‘Kilroy Corps’.
 Like the urban legend, ‘Kilroy Was Here’ borne of WWII, these Kilroy Corps members have the distinction of being there before all others and are named on a display in the gift shop.

 Situated on Kingwood Street adjacent to the Florence Municipal Airport, the Museum is open Wednesday through Sunday Noon to 4.
-Admission is just $5.00.
+Admission is just $5.00, Veterans and active military $4.00.
+Group rates are also available.
 Be sure to visit this site when you’re traveling the Oregon coast.